At a Glance

 • All ISCA formatting guidelines apply (11 pages without references)

-• Abstract Deadline: December 5, 2025 at 11:59 PM AoE
+Abstract Deadline December 5, 2025

-• Full Paper Deadline: December 12, 2025 at 11:59 PM AoE
+Full Paper Deadline December 12, 2025

-• Reviews Due: February 6, 2026
+Round 1 Reviews Due February 6, 2026

-• Rebuttal Period: February 16 – 27, 2026
+Rebuttal Period February 16 – 27, 2026

-• Decisions Released March 27, 2026
+Decisions Released March 27, 2026

 Additional Submission Guidelines for Industry Track

-• The papers ideally include (1) retrospective evaluations of real working products, (2) upcoming industry products on their roadmaps, and/or (3) planned products that were canceled but present interesting insights or lessons learned.
+• Planned products that were canceled but present interesting insights or lessons learned.

 • The first and most of the authors of such papers must work in industry.

+The accepted paper will be labelled as an "Industry Product" in the conference proceedings.
 Submissions that fail to abide by the guidelines will be rejected without review.

 Examples of High-Quality Industry Track Submissions